positron100/ayurvedic-remedy-suggestor/README.md

 This is a MERN stack-based web application designed to provide Ayurvedic remedy suggestions based on user-input data like disease, gender, age, and severity.
 The app allows users to input their details and fetches relevant Ayurvedic medicines from the database.

+# recommendation
+it is my recommendation to fill the data fields in search form in search webpage in the same manner as provided in the .csv file , otherwise it  will not generate productive results.

 ## Table of Contents

 - [Features](#features)